Cronulla-Sutherland Sharks: 1970s

-Cronulla made their first grand final in 1973 against Manly-Warringah losing 10–7.
+Cronulla made their first grand final in 1973 against Manly losing 10–7.
 Cronulla met the Manly club again in the 1978 grand final, leading 7–2 well into the second half, before Manly came back and brought the scoreboard to 7–11.
 It took a late penalty goal from Steve Rogers to level scores at 11-all by full-time.
 The replay saw the Sharks opportunity pass by as they fielded a much-weakened team due to further injuries, eventually being shut-out by Manly 16–0.
 Cronulla were without suspended stars Greg Pierce and Dane Sorensen in both games, while hooker John McMartin, fullback Mick Mullane and Barry Andrews were all injured for the replay.

 1980s

 Cronulla suffered major financial trouble in 1983, with the NSWRL appointing an administrator and providing a loan.
 Western Suburbs and Newtown, both in a similar predicament, were refused a loan, with Newtown being forced out of the competition.
 Cronulla also made the final of the mid-week KB Cup, but lost again to Manly, 26–6.

 In 1985, Cronulla was buoyed by the arrival of 'super coach' Jack Gibson, who had coached Easts and Parramatta to premierships.
 Gibson left the club in good shape in 1987, with the promise fulfilled in 1988 when Cronulla won the minor premiership, led by veteran second-rower Gavin Miller, who was named Dally M Player of the Year, and Rothmans Medal winning halfback, Barry Russell.
 However, Russell dislocated his shoulder two weeks before the finals, and missed the semi-final where Cronulla went down to Canterbury.
 He was rushed back in for the final against Balmain, but he was severely hampered by the injury, and Cronulla were bundled out.
 A bright spot for the Sharks, though, was the selection in the Australian team of Miller, and young centres, Ettingshausen and Mark McGaw.

 In 1989, Cronulla sneaked into the finals after thrashing Illawarra 46–14 in the final round, followed by a memorable 38–14 victory over the Brisbane Broncos in the play-off for fifth position.
 However, they could not repeat the performance in their semi-final against eventual premiers Canberra, in what was their third game in seven days.
 Gavin Miller was rewarded for another great year with both the Dally M Player of the Year award and the Rothmans Medal.